erickbytes/lofipython/content/blog/launching-a-web-browser-from-ubuntu-shell.rst

 **Add Ubuntu Function to .bashrc**

-I used VS Code to add this to my .bashrc file.
-Now, when I type **cloudflare** into my shell it launches the dashboard in Chrome.
+I used VS Code to add this to my .bashrc file.pelican code-block Now, when I type **cloudflare** into my shell it launches the dashboard in Chrome.
 Remember to close and reopen a new shell before testing out the command.